-Coeus Lite was originally developed for the occasional Coeus Proposal Development user, but is now used only for Conflict of Interest disclosures, and submitting their human subject’s protocols for IRB review.
+Coeus Lite was originally developed for the occasional Coeus Proposal Development user, but is now used only for Conflict of Interest disclosures.
 Please refer to the COI website for more information.

 Do investigators need to complete Financial Conflict of Interest training before a new award or change to an existing NIH award can be set up in Kuali Coeus and SAP?

 Yes, the new CITI training on COI will need to be completed.

 Additionally, at time of award, a new COI disclosure will be required as part of the annual COI disclosure, for yearly continuations, Renewals and New awards.
 The Significant Financial Interest (SFI) threshold has been lowered so will need to be done under the new regulations.
 For more information go to http://coi.mit.edu.

 Who must complete Responsible Conduct of Research training?

 The NSF expects institutions to be able to verify that those students (undergraduates and graduates) and postdoctoral researchers who receive NSF funds (support from salary and/or stipends to conduct research on NSF grants) will obtain RCR training.
 However, NSF anticipates that institutions will develop their RCR training programs in a manner that helps prepare the next generation of researchers, including the consideration of risks or other factors associated with student and postdoctoral researcher participation in research.
 For more information go to http://osp.mit.edu/compliance/responsible-conduct-research

 Must the RCR training be completed on an annual basis?